SynCABEL: Synthetic Contextualized Augmentation for Biomedical Entity Linking: Related Work

 \subsection{BEL Data Augmentation}

-Despite architectural differences, both retrieval and generative methods depend on annotated datasets which are currently covering only a fraction of the KB and lack variability.
+Despite architectural differences, both retrieval and generative methods depend on annotated datasets that currently cover only a fraction of the KB and lack variability.
 This scarcity creates a bottleneck for developing robust, generalizable BEL systems, motivating alternative data creation strategies to improve scalability and coverage while reducing annotation costs.

 \paragraph{Weak and Distant Supervision.} Approaches using exact string matching in large corpora (e.g., PubMed, Wikipedia) to create training data~\cite{zhang_knowledge-rich_2022,vashishth_improving_2021,wang2023novel} are scalable but noisy due to synonym ambiguity and non-clinical contexts.